 Eddie turned a childhood dream into reality by accepting Ricky's invitation to join Kentucky Thunder in 2009.
 At the age of 9 years old, while attending a Ricky Skaggs concert, he pointed to former band member guitarist Darrin Vincent and said he wanted his job.
 Over the years, Darrin and Eddie became friends, and through that friendship, Eddie's wish became true!
 Eddie grew up in Kansas, and was a member in his family's band, the Faris Family Bluegrass Band, for 12 years.
 He started playing music when he was just 6 years old and learned to play mandolin, bass, guitar, and fiddle.
 Later, Eddie took his dad's spot at banjo in their band.
 As a member of Kentucky Thunder, he is a baritone vocalist and plays the guitar.

 Singer/songwriter and multi-instrumentalist Scott Mulvahill grew up in Southeast Texas.
 At age 14, Scott picked up the bass guitar on a whim, with natural talent and the lure of a challenge driving him to be the best musician that he could be.
 While continuing to play the bass, he also began to explore singing, the guitar and piano.
 With the encouragement of a mentor, it became clear to him that he was destined for a career in music and he immersed himself in a multitude of genres; studying jazz, classical, rock and much in between.
 Scott released his first album of original songs in January 2011.
 In addition to playing his own music, Scott works as a sideman and is honored to have performed with many remarkable musicians.
-As the newest member of Kentucky Thunder, he plays bass and sings low harmony.
+As a band member of Kentucky Thunder, he plays bass and sings low harmony.